logicahealth/sandbox-hapi/README.md

-# HSPC Reference API Parent
+# Logica Reference API Parent

-Welcome to the HSPC Reference API!
-The HSPC Reference API server contains a FHIR resource server.
+Welcome to the Logica Reference API!
+The Logica Reference API server contains a FHIR resource server.
 The project is a composition of servers and libraries that are available in this repository.

-# HSPC Sandbox
+# Logica Sandbox

-*Note:* If you are wanting to build and test SMART on FHIR Apps, it is recommended that you use the free cloud-hosted version of the HSPC Sandbox.
+*Note:* If you are wanting to build and test SMART on FHIR Apps, it is recommended that you use the free cloud-hosted version of the Logica Sandbox.

 [Logica Sandbox](https://sandbox.logicahealth.org)

 # Servers

 ## reference-api-webapp
-A deployable multitenant, web application that includes configuration of a FHIR server (reference-api-mysql) for OAuth2 (reference-api-oauth2) and SMART launch (reference-api-smart-support).
-The reference-api-webapp may be used as an example for a custom HSPC FHIR Resource server.
+A deployable multitenant web application.
+The reference-api-webapp may be used as an example for a custom Logica FHIR Resource server.

 # Default Ports
 The following default port assignments exist